-Swiss Travelers in Sri Lanka should register on "Itineris" / TravelAdmin App.
+Swiss Travelers in Sri Lanka and the Maldives should register on TravelAdmin.
 The data collected will facilitate the evaluation of the presence of Swiss citizens in the respective countries.

 All Swiss citizens in Sri Lanka and the Maldives are advised to follow the instructions and recommendations of the respective local authorities.

 Should you plan to travel out of Sri Lanka or the Maldives, please contact the airlines directly.
 Also, please visit the following webpages regularly for updates on flights: